edictlab/SimpleFSM/README.markdown

 The purpose of them is to perform state loading/saving if the state is saved in an external database or similar facility.
 In that case, they should be overriden according to the application.

-As an example, in `SipFSM`, gem for fast SIP application development based on `SimpleFSM`, those methods are overriden so that states for all calls are saved in corresonding Java SIP Application Session objects inside SIP servlet container.
+As an example, in `SipFSM`, a gem for fast SIP application development based on `SimpleFSM`, those methods are overriden so that states for all calls are saved in corresonding Java SIP Application Session objects inside SIP servlet container.